McGill Martlets ice hockey: Notable Martlets

-Several former McGill Martlets have gone on to become professional ice hockey players, including Ann-Sophie Bettez, Charline Labonté, Kim St-Pierre, and Catherine Ward.
+Several former McGill Martlets have gone on to become professional ice hockey players, including Ann-Sophie Bettez, Mélodie Daoust, Charline Labonté, Kim St-Pierre, and Catherine Ward.

 Martlets in professional hockey

 Four former Marlets are playing with the Premier Hockey Federation's 2022 expansion team, the Montreal Force, in its debut season: Ann-Sophie Bettez, Tricia Deguire, Jade Downey-Landry, and Laura Jardin.

 International

 A number of Martlets have represented Canada in international competition, including with the Canadian national ice hockey team at the Winter Olympic Games and IIHF Women's World Championship, with the Canadian national university team at the Winter Universiade, and with the Canadian national developmental (under-22) ice hockey team at the Nations Cup (previously known as the Air Canada Cup, MLP Nations Cup, and Meco Cup), among other international competitions.